jwnukoski/coolgheny/README.md

 # Coolgheny
 ## Purpose:
-This is a React webpage template, with responsive design.
+This is a React single-page template, with responsive design.
 It includes an Express server for serving up the files.

 ## Mobile Preview